MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/add-a-search-box-to-your-intranet-site.md

 ## Add a search box to your Confluence page

-On the Confluence page, select **Edit**, add an iframe widget with these parameters, and Publish.
+On the Confluence page, select **Edit**, add an iFrame widget with these parameters, and Publish.
 - URL: `https://www.bing.com/business/searchbox`
 - Title: `Org-Name search` or `Workplace search`
 - Width: `560`